35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 One measure is met - a minimum of 7% 4 bed homes is required and 7.66% is proposed.

-There is no ready information about the number of two-bedroom homes that will be 2 bed/3 person and 2 bed/4 person homes nor if there will be any studio flats (a mximum of 3% are allowed as private housing.
+There is no ready information about the number of two-bedroom homes that will be 2 bed/3 person and 2 bed/4 person homes nor if there will be any studio flats (a mximum of 3% are allowed as private housing [^4]

-NHG also claim that the number of social rented habitable rooms will increase, but do not give a baseline figure for what is already exists, to measure this claim.
-The January 2023 planning committee report gives an implausibly low figure of 484 habitable rooms for the 327 demolished council homes [^4].
+NHG also claim that the number of social rented habitable rooms will increase over, but do not give a baseline figure for what already exists, to measure this claim.
+The January 2023 planning committee report gives an implausibly low figure of 484 habitable rooms for the 327 demolished council homes [^5].

 They only refer to the High Court case that quashed an attempt to amend the OPP in passing